 SCULPTOR, MEDALLIST AND GENEROUS BENEFACTOR OF THE ROYAL SOCIETY OF SCULPTORS

-With a vast career all over the world, Cecil Thomas OBE FRBS was an important British sculptor.
-He is celebrated for his bronze memorials, medal engraving and coin commissions for the Royal Mint.
-In 1976, he secured the future of the Royal Society of Sculptors by bequeathing to us his home-studio Dora House in South Kensington for use as our permanent headquarters.
+Cecil Thomas OBE FRBS was an important British sculptor and a particularly important member of the Royal Society of Sculptors.
+Whilst he is celebrated for his bronze memorials, medal engraving and coin commissions for the Royal Mint, he also secured the future of the Society by bequeathing us his home, Dora House, for use as our permanent headquarters.

 Thomas’ career started with an apprenticeship at his father’s engraving workshop.
 He then studied at the Slade before becoming an independent professional engraver, specialising in gems, and accepting international commissions, including several from the House of Faberge.
 In 1909, he started regularly exhibiting at the Royal Academy and the Royal Society of Miniature Painters, Sculptors and Gravers, alongside Salons in Paris and shows in the US.
 In 1912, Thomas created the Oxford Millenary Medal, which exemplified his interpretation of the Arts and Crafts Movement.

 The Great War was to have an enormous influence on Thomas’ work.
 He served as a Lieutenant and later an Intelligence Officer, responsible for producing detailed, three dimensional maps and models of the local terrain.
 He then spent time recovering in hospital, becoming friends with Alfred Forster.
 Upon Alfred’s death, his parents, Lord and Lady Forster, asked Thomas to make a bronze memorial dedicated to him.